-The increase in net unrealized appreciation for the nine months ended September 30, 2007 was primarily a result of the appreciation of our wholly-owned portfolio company, Katonah Debt Advisors, offset by recent decrease in net unrealized appreciation noted for the three months ended September 30, 2007.
-The year-to-date increase in the value of Katonah Debt Advisors is primarily as a result of an increase in Katonah Debt Advisors' assets under management from \$1.2 billion prior to our initial public offering to \$2.1 billion as of September 30, 2007.
-During the nine months ended September 30, 2007, Katonah Debt Advisors increased its assets under management through the completion of the formation of Katonah X CLO Ltd., which included approximately \$486 million in assets as of September 30, 2007.
-In addition, during the nine months ended September 30, 2007, Katonah Debt Advisors began to aggregate assets of approximately \$463 million in preparation for the formation of new funds it expects to complete by the first half of 2008.
+The increase in value is primarily as a result of an increase in Katonah Debt Advisors' assets under management from \$1.2 billion prior to our initial public offering to \$2.1 billion as of June 30, 2007.
+During the six months ended June 30, 2007, Katonah Debt Advisors increased its assets under management through the completion of the formation of Katonah X CLO Ltd., which included approximately \$486.0 million in assets as of June 30, 2007.
+In addition, during the six months ended June 30, 2007, Katonah Debt Advisors began to aggregate assets of approximately \$498.0 million in preparation for the formation of new funds it expects to complete by year-end 2007 or early 2008.